isogeo/doc-admin/Help/en/features/documentation/md_geography.md

 # "Geography" tab

-The "Geography" tab displays the data's bounding box on a map.
+The "Geography" tab displays the data&apos;s bounding box on a map.
 It shows the data format, the number of entities, the geometry type, the coordinate system, the bounding box coordinates, the data scale and resolution.

 ![Single edition - Geography](/images/inv_edit_one_geography.png "Single edition - Geography tab")